Tristannn1337/Ivory/README.md

 ## Mission Statement
-Staking pools democratize participation in network operation incentives, but time tends to favor centralization and Ethereum relies deeply on decentralization.
-Ethereum needs a pooled staking protocol that democratizes participation while every validator in the network using it would not begin to challenge Ethereum's legitimacy.
+Staking pools democratize participation in network operation incentives but do a poor job of decentralizing infrastructure.
+History has shown that time tends to favor pool centralization and Ethereum relies deeply on infrastructure decentralization.
+Ethereum needs a pooled staking protocol that democratizes participation while also decentralizing infrastructure such that every validator in the network using it would not begin to challenge Ethereum's legitimacy.

-Compared to existing pools, the Ivory Protocol's goal is to be...
+Compared to existing pools, the Ivory Protocol's goal is to...
--   Better for Operators
+-   Create a single open market where all operators, solo and small business, can compete for staker ether.
-    -   Raise more principal and run more validators.
+-   Allow solo operators to raise more principal and run more validators.
-    -   Level playing field for all operators in the protocol.
-    -   Minimal governance overhead.
+-   Minimize governance overhead.
--   Better for Pool Stakers
-    -   Better guarantee of liquidity.
+-   Offer stakers a better guarantee of liquidity.
-    -   Opportunities for higher yield.
-    -   Opportunities for lower risk.
+-   Offer stakers opportunities for higher yield and/or lower risk.
--   Better for Ethereum
-    -   No compromises on decentralization.
+-   Decentralize infrastrcture.
-    -   Minimum possible trust.
+-   Minimize trust.
-    -   Market dictated risks and rewards.

-The miner of today who is incentivised to contribute to the network for the price of operating hardware is replaced by the staker of tomorrow who is incentivised to contribute to the network by endorsing a pool at any price they can afford.
-The market between these stakers and operators should be centralized into a ecosystem of operators playing under on common terms for the contributions of sophisticated and casual stakers alike.

 ## Overview
+Compared to the typical service-oriented relationship that most if not all existing pools have with stakers, the Ivory Protocol reframes the relationship as operators raising money by issuing bonds to investors.
 Central to the design of the Ivory Protocol is the **Validator Bond NFT**, a tokenized cryptoeconomic agreement node operators can enter into for raising funds to run more validators.

 The protocol is made up of three basic parts:
-1. Standardize the **issuing and redeeming** of Validator Bonds with **Ivory Ink**.
+1. The **issuing and redeeming** of Validator Bonds with **Ivory Ink**.
-2. Facilitate a market for **buying and selling** Validator Bonds with **Ivory Bazaar**.
+2. A market for **buying and selling** Validator Bonds with **Ivory Bazaar**.
-3. Pool together in a **tokenized fund** of Validator Bonds with **Ivory Parade**.
+3. A **tokenized fund** of Validator Bonds **Ivory Parade**.

 ### IVRY Token
 Intentions:
--   **Reputation**: Promote and retain operators who are good at their job in Ivory Bazaar.
+-   **Branding**: Operators may pay IVRY to create and update their Ivory Bazaar NFT profile.
--   **Curation**: Assign and adjust bond term derived quality ratings in Ivory Bazaar.
+-   **Curation**: Assign and adjust bond-term-derived quality ratings in Ivory Bazaar.
--   **Governance**: Community fund management of Ivory Parade.
+-   **Governance**: Ivory Parade Fund management.
 -   Additional early-stage intentions:
     -   Incentivise early adopters to learn about and participate in the ecosystem
         -   airdrops
         -   temporary incentive boosts
     -   Fund development.

-The IVRY Token is not directly involved with Ivory Ink in order to keep the protocol's foundation as simple and secure as possible.

 ## 1. Ivory Ink